 EARTHQUAKE SHUT-OFF VALVES

 Southern California is earthquake country.
 If this area is your home, you need to be prepared since it is not a matter of if, but when there will be another quake.
 One danger that too many people overlook is the risk of natural gas leaks and fires during an earthquake.
+Get your gas line repair in Long Beach, and Cerritos, CA before any major issues occurs.

 There are many appliances in your home that use natural gas, including the water heater, the furnace, and the range, though you may also have space heaters and dryers that also run on natural gas.